 Simply take some packaging tape and press it firmly onto the carpet fibers.
 Then remove it to lift up the fur and hair.
 It may also pick up dust and dirt.

-Of course, this isn’t going to be practical for cleaning large areas of carpet.
-But it’s a quick method for spot cleaning before guests arrive and after a deep clean.
+Of course, this isn’t going to be practical for cleaning large areas of the carpet.
+But it’s a quick method for spot cleaning before guests arrive or after a deep clean.